panchamdesai777/Fossil-Demand-Forecasting/README.md

 This project focuses on accurately forecasting demand for Fossil's products, specifically watches, to optimize inventory and streamline operations.

+---

 ## Dataset Overview
-The dataset consists of 44,907 rows and 45 columns, featuring both categorical and numerical data relevant to demand forecasting.
-Below are some of the key attributes:
+The dataset consists of **44,907 rows** and **45 columns**, featuring both categorical and numerical data relevant to demand forecasting.

 ### Categorical Features